ucdavis/software-catalog/README.md

 If your project files aren't visible in the DevContainer:
 1. Ensure you're opening the project from the correct directory
 2. Check that the DevContainer opened in the right workspace folder
-3. Run `./test-workspace-mounting.sh` to verify host directory structure
+3. Run `npm run test:workspace-mounting` to verify host directory structure
 4. Try rebuilding the container: `Ctrl+Shift+P` → "Dev Containers: Rebuild Container"

 ### Working with Databases